 Sleep is integral to overall health and wellness.
-Yet, so many individuals struggle to get a good night’s rest—even if they believe they’re sleeping through the night.
-If you’re dragging, yawning, and nodding off throughout your day, a sleep disorder may be to blame.
+Yet, so many individuals struggle to get a good night's rest - even if they believe they're sleeping through the night.

 Dr. Vinod Mehta, an internist, pulmonologist, and sleep medicine specialist at Pullman Regional Hospital, says sleep is much more complicated than its definition back in 1830.
 Robert McNish described sleep as a suspension of sensorial power, in which the voluntary functions are absent but the involuntary functions such as circulation, respiration, and other functions controlled by the autonomic nervous system remain intact.